TripElephant/redpush/README.md

 ## Example file

 '''yaml
-- name: 'A example query'
+- name: 'An example query'
   description:
   redpush_id: 1002  # some UNIQUE ID that will be used to track this query
   query: |-